Is Canned Food Healthy?

-Don’t turn up your nose at canned produce.
-“While some vegetables and legumes lose nutrients in the canning process, others actually see their healthy compounds increase,” says Gene Lester, Ph.D., a research plant physiologist at the USDA’s Food Quality Lab in Beltsville, MD.
-That’s because canning calls for heating, which causes certain raw vegetables, such as corn and tomatoes, to release antioxidants and make them more available.
-Plus, a recent report in the journal Nutrition & Food Sciences found that canned often trumps fresh in price, prep time and food waste.
-Here we highlight the best healthy canned foods.
+"While some vegetables and legumes lose nutrients in the canning process, others actually see their healthy compounds increase," says Gene Lester, Ph.D., a research plant physiologist at the USDA's Food Quality Lab in Beltsville, MD.
+That's because commercially canned food calls for heating, which causes certain raw vegetables, such as corn and tomatoes, to release antioxidants and make them more available.
+Plus, a few years ago, the journal Nutrition & Food Sciences reported that canned often is better than fresh in terms of price, prep time and food waste.
+But a more recent study showed people who eat a lot of canned food have healthier eating habits and have higher nutrient intakes.
+Read on for what makes some canned food healthier than others.

 Black, kidney and pinto beans are great ways to add flavor, fiber and protein to soups and casseroles.
 "Nutritionally, beans do lose folate in the canning process, but the calcium and iron content of canned beans is similar to those you soak and cook at home," says Lester.
 Since sodium levels spike in canning, Lester suggests simply forgoing adding salt to your dish.
 The EatingWell Test Kitchen recommends rinsing all canned beans, which can remove up to 35 percent of the sodium.